valu-digital/wp-graphql-offset-pagination/README.md

     posts(where: { offsetPagination: { size: 10, offset: 10 } }) {
         pageInfo {
             offsetPagination {
-                # Get the total node count in the the connection.
+                # Get the total node count in the connection.
 Using this
                 # field activates total calculations which will make your
                 # queries slower.
 Use with caution.
                 total